sartography/cr-connect-frontend/README.md

 ```
 to your angular.json file in build/options.

+FYI: I ran into lots of library issues when switching to this, and switching back.
+Deleting node_modules in BOTH the frontend and sartography libraries
+fixed the problems for me, but it is a real hassle.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.